vktr274/cnn-affect-recognition/README.md

 ### Training a ResNet-18 with a changed top

-We also tried to change the top of the ResNet-18 model by replacing the last `Dense` layer with a top similar to VGG16 as stated in [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/pdf/1409.1556.pdf) by Karen Simonyan and Andrew Zisserman (2015).
+We also tried to change the top of the ResNet-18 model by replacing the last `Dense` layer with a top similar to VGG as stated in [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/pdf/1409.1556.pdf) by Karen Simonyan and Andrew Zisserman (2015).
 Instead of a single `Dense` layer with 8 units we used 3 `Dense` layers with 4096, 4096, and 8 units respectively.
 We also added a `Dropout` layer with a rate of 0.5 after the first 2 `Dense` layers.
 Instead of a `GlobalAveragePooling2D` layer we used a `Flatten` layer before the first `Dense` layer.
 After the `Flatten` layer we used a `Dropout` layer with a rate of 0.2.
 The model was trained using the Adam optimizer with a learning rate of 0.00001, a batch size of 64, $\beta_1$ of 0.9, and $\beta_2$ of 0.999.
 We trained the model on the same data - balanced dataset with improved labels.

 The model was initialized like this: